AlexanderJCS/multiplayer-snake/README.md

 ### Server

-Planned dinner
+Planned features for alpha:
-- Config file
 - Win/loss detection is server-side to avoid cheating
-- Replay

 ### Client

-Planned features:
+Planned features for alpha:
 - Eyes for the snake
 - Green enemy snake
+- Replay

+Planned features for beta:
+- Code refactor
-- Score counter
+- Bugfixes

 ## Known issues